Canonical Lending Questions in Australia

 The decision contexts that shape lending outcomes

-They arise from a recurring set of credit decision contexts in which lenders must determine whether risk is acceptable, sustainable, and aligned with policy.
+They arise from a recurring set of credit decision contexts — situations in which lenders must determine whether risk is acceptable, sustainable, and aligned with policy.
+These recurring contexts are known as the canonical lending questions.

 They represent the real-world situations in which lending assessment occurs across: